 - 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
-To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
+To contribute to peer-reviewed publications and other outputs, including as lead author: - 3.
 To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
-To support and lead aspects of a programme of research into immune-mediated inflammatory diseases, immune-modifying treatments and dementia using linked electronic health records - 6.
+To develop novel risk prediction models for cardiovascular disease in people with immune-mediated inflammatory diseases using linked electronic health records - 6.
+To support and contribute to the delivery of a programme of work around cardiovascular risk in people with immune-mediated inflammatory diseases - 7.
 To work collaboratively with external partners on multidisciplinary projects on immune-mediated inflammatory diseases